Theory of Exciton-Phonon Coupling: Electron-hole and electron-phonon interactions

-where $M_{\iat}$ is the mass of an atoms, and the label $\ipho$ for a phonon mode comprises a wavevector ($\vq_\ipho$) and a branch index ($n_\ipho$).
+where $M_{\iat}$ is the mass of an atom.
+The label $\ipho$ for a phonon mode comprises a branch index and a wavevector ($\vq$ or $\vq_\ipho$).
 The DFPT method allows for the self-consistent calculation of the first-order derivative of the local potential with respect to atomic displacements, $\nabla_{\icell\iat\icart} V^{SCF}(\vr)$.
-Thanks to the Hellman-Feynman and the $2n+1$ theorem, only the first-order derivative of the potential and the density need to be computed self-consistently in order to construct the dynamical matrix \cite{gonze_density-functional_1989}.
+Thanks to the Hellman-Feynman theorem and the $2n+1$ theorem, only the first-order derivatives of the potential and density need to be computed self-consistently in order to construct the dynamical matrix \cite{gonze_density-functional_1989}.